JamesTeague/dotfiles/README.md

 Everything is organized by topic or area.
 If you decide to add a new tool or area to your configuration (i.e. Node), just add a `node` directory and drop your files in there.
 If the file has a `.zsh` extension it will automatically get picked up and included in your shell.
-Any file *or* directory that ends with `.symlink` will get symlinked, dropping the extenstion, into `$HOME` during the `script/bootstrap` execution.

 ## Components